 When the SCCHA sends form HUD-52665 to the receiving PHA, it specifies in Part I the deadline by which it must receive the initial billing notice from the receiving PHA.
 This deadline is 60 days following the expiration date of the voucher issued to the family by the SCCHA.
 If the SCCHA does not receive a billing notice by the deadline and does not intend to honor a late billing submission, it will contact the receiving PHA to determine the status of the family.
 If the receiving PHA reports that the family is not yet under HAP contract, the SCCHA may refuse to accept a late billing submission.
-If the receiving PHA reports that the family is under HAP contract and the receiving PHA cannot absorb the family, the SCCHA will accept a late billing submission; however, it may report to HUD the receiving PHA's failure to comply with the deadline.
+If the receiving PHA reports that the family, the SCCHA will accept a late billing submission; however, it may report to HUD the receiving PHA's failure to comply with the deadline.